IsaacScript/isaacscript/docs/function-signatures.md

 ### MC_POST_PICKUP_INIT_LATE

-Fires on the first MC_POST_PICKUP_UPDATES frame for each pickup.
+Fires on the first MC_POST_PICKUP_UPDATE frame for each pickup.

 This callback is useful because many attributes cannot be retrieved or set in the normal MC_POST_PICKUP_INIT callback.